AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 * [License](#license)
 * [Other features](#other-features)

 > Disclaimer: AdGuard for Android is not to be confused with AdGuard Content Blocker.

-AdGuard Content Blocker is an app available in Google Play that has truncated functionality to meet restrictions imposed by the store.
+AdGuard Content Blocker is an app [available in Google Play](https://play.google.com/store/apps/details?id=com.adguard.android.contentblocker&hl=en&gl=US) that has truncated functionality to meet restrictions imposed by the store.
 AdGuard for Android, on the other hand, is a powerful application to block ads, manage applications, and perform other roles that will be described in this article.
+The only place it can be [downloaded from is [the AdGuard website](https://adguard.com/en/adguard-android/overview.html).

 <a id="ad-blocking"></a>
 # Ad blocking